 Ingredients

-- 2 pieces hamachi kama (yellowtail collar) (11 oz, 312 g for 2 pieces; available in Japanese markets)
+- 2 pieces hamachi kama (yellowtail collar) (11 oz, 312 g; available in Japanese markets)

-- ⅛ tsp Diamond Crystal kosher salt (optional; if you plan to lightly dip your fish in yuzu-flavored soy sauce, you can omit sprinkling the salt)
+- ⅛ tsp Diamond Crystal kosher salt (optional; skip if you plan to lightly dip your fish in yuzu-flavored soy sauce)

 For Serving